External vs internal chatbots

 Designed specifically to deal with a huge volume of customer service enquiries at one time.
 Customer service chatbots can vary from a WISMO (Where Is My Order) chatbot that advises customers on deliveries, returns, etc. to more sophisticated AI-based chatbots that can pull product and service information from various data sources and interact with customers in a more human way that feels familiar to them.

-Knowledge base chatbots can hold vast swathes of data that make accessing information for internal staff much easier.
+Internal chatbots can hold vast swathes of data that make accessing information for internal staff much easier.
 New staff can be trained quickly and need less line management time to get up-to-speed.

 Making sure someone is who they say they are is vital to maintaining the security of personal information.
 Automating the process of verifying people is also a great way to increase the efficiency of your customer service team.